crcn/tandem-old/docs/mvp/brainstorm/pseudo-1/README.md

 >
 ```

-This aproach seems a bit clunky since `list-item` is already named.
+This aproach seems a bit strange since `list-item` is already named.
 And actually `id="list-item"` already exists on the import statement, so we could simply use that id for all instances of `list-item`.
 For example:

 ```html
 <import id="list-item" src="./list-item.pc">